Are annual inspections/tune-ups necessary?

 Does this mean that if you skip a year or two of maintenance that your warranty is now void?
 Probably not, but the manufacturers still highly recommend it.

 It’s like having a yearly prostate exam or physical.
 Is it necessary?
-No. Is it beneficial and will issues be caught and addressed before they get worse.
+Probably not.
+Is it beneficial and will issues be caught and addressed before they get worse.
 Yes.

 What is actually done during a furnace tune-up?